sategie/bookrack/README.md

 This page allows you to add a new book to the database.
 It checks if a book with the same title and author already exists in the database prior to adding the book.

-If the book already exists, an alert is displayed to inform the user.
+If the book already exists, the book is not added and an alert is displayed to inform the user.

 If the book does not already exist in the database, the book is added and an alert is displayed informing the user accordingly.

 ![Image of Add Book page](/readme-assets/add-book.png)

+## Features Left to Implement

+### Login

+I plan to add a login functionality in order for users to be able to store books specific to their accounts.

+### Database for Past/Future Reads

+At the moment, the Past/Future Reads are stored on the client side (browser) via Local Storage.

+I plan to create separate collections within MongoDB to store the Past/Future Reads on the backend.